 Seattle’s secret underground is no secret anymore.

-The Pike Place Fish Market is a public market.
+The Pike Place Fish Market is a public market in Seattle.

 We spent one of our many, many, many rainy days in Seattle wandering the long halls of the famous Pike Place Fish Market perusing tacky tee-shirts and tourist tchotchkes.
 Internationally known as “that place in Seattle where guys in aprons throw fish,” the Pike Place Fish Market truly lived up to its reputation as a tourist trap.